Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 This is one of my absolute favourite walks in the Chilterns Hills.
 It is a circular route, about 11 miles long, starting and finishing at Cowleaze Wood, which is just south of the M40 at Stokenchurch.
 It passes through Christmas Common, Turville Heath, Ibstone and the Wormsley estate.
 It is basically the same walk as Walk 16 of my Chiltern Chain Walk, shortened slightly to miss out Ibstone church.
 These pages and photographs describe my experiences on the walk on Monday 2nd March 2009.

 I had chosen a lovely day for it, as there wasn’t a cloud in the sky as I drove to the start of the walk.
 I started walking from the car park in Cowleaze Wood at about 9.50am - straight away I could see some Red Kites nearby.
-Across the road I took a footpath that went diagonally across a large empty pasture and downhill through a belt of trees.
+I walked through the car park with the road to my right, followed a short path through trees and then took the second of two paths on the other side of the road (on the far side of a tree belt).
+This footpath went diagonally across a large empty pasture and downhill through a belt of trees.
 The next section was one of my favourite paths in the Chilterns.
 The path gradually descended down the side of Shirburn Hill, with a glorious view ahead over the Oxfordshire Plain.
 About half a dozen Red Kites flew low overhead as I went downhill, and near the bottom of the slope I saw three Buzzards and a Kite together.

 The path descending beside Shirburn Hill (to the right), looking out over the Oxfordshire Plain